 Dedicated Fund on Branding, Upgrading and Domestic Sales (BUD Fund)

-Online application service has been available from 30 June 2020 onwards.
-For details of the BUD Fund, please visit the website (https://www.bud.hkpc.org/en.html).
+For details of the BUD Fund, please visit its website (https://www.bud.hkpc.org/en).